 If you are a digital product manager, UX architect, or design architect, it's important for you to consider what I call the architecture risk principle (ARP).
 ARP correlates to a widely known statistical probability, called the Pareto principle.

-Information architecture is widely associated with navigation and content organization.
-However, information architecture’s value extends well into other critical aspects of digital environments, products, and services.
+The value of information architecture extends well into other critical aspects of digital environments, products, and services.